ahn/vaadin-aceeditor/README.md

 To host the files on your own server, here's how:

-Example: host the Ace files within your Vaadin app.
 First, get the `ace` dir from the [Vaadin Directory download package](http://vaadin.com/addon/aceeditor).
 It contains the [src-min-noconflict](https://github.com/ajaxorg/ace-builds/tree/master/src-min-noconflict) Ace files compatible with this addon.
 Copy the `ace` dir to location `webapp/static/ace` in your Vaadin application.
 The structure should look something like this: